Extending LMCache#

 Multiple storage backends can be enabled simultaneously.
 They are initialized during LMCache startup.
 Note that the order of backends can matter: if multiple backends are used, earlier listed backends have higher priority for cache lookups (i.e. LMCache will check those backends first when retrieving KV entries).

-External Remote Connectors (middle section of diagram) allow LMCache’s remote storage layer to connect to new external KV storage systems.
-The LMCache RemoteBackend uses connector implementations to communicate with various external stores.
-For example, built-in connectors exist for Redis, InfiniStore, and MooncakeStore.
-To extend LMCache with a new remote connector, you should:
+Remote Storage Plugin Framework allows LMCache’s storage layer to connect to new remote KV storage systems.
+The LMCache RemoteBackend uses connector implementations to communicate with various remote stores.
+Built-in connectors exist for Redis, InfiniStore, MooncakeStore, S3, and more.
+The plugin system provides the ability to add custom remote storage connectors through dynamic loading, extending remote storage capabilities without modifying core code.

-With this configuration, when LMCache sees a remote_url like foo://…, it will import and use the FooStoreConnector class for remote operations.
+With this configuration, when LMCache sees a remote_url matching your adapter’s scheme (e.g., mystore://...), it will import and use your connector for remote operations.

+Multiple remote storage plugins can be enabled simultaneously.
 By implementing a custom connector and configuring it as above, you can integrate new remote backends (databases, distributed KV stores, etc.) without changing LMCache’s core code.
-The RemoteConnector interface typically handles connection setup, data serialization, read/write operations, and error handling for the external store.

 Key points and usage of the runtime plugin system: